Have a question or comment? Connect with me at Julie.firstname.lastname@example.org

 Hailing from the great state of Minnesota, I see a lot of snowflakes each year.
-But I really “see” a snowflake when my daughter is pointing out how this one looks this way and this one looks that way, when they have gotten stuck to her window.
-It’s when we look at them individually that we see their beauty, their uniquely engineered structure, how delicate they are as one and how powerful together.
+But I really “see” a snowflake when my daughter is pointing out how this one looks this way and this one looks that way.
+You know the ones, that have gotten stuck to the window.
+When we look at them individually we see their beauty, their uniquely engineered structure, how delicate they are as one and how powerful together.

-I do love a metaphor and the snowflake provides the perfect one for people.
-All people – it’s a broad category – when you talk with someone.
-When you learn their story, you learn their uniqueness.
-Even a set of identical twins has their own traits that make them unique.
+I do love a metaphor and the snowflake provides the perfect one for people, all people.
+When you talk with someone and you learn their story, it’s in that moment that you being to learn what makes them unique.
+Even a set of identical twins has their own set of special traits.
 Talking to people allows you to discover their uniqueness while you discover your similarities.

 Do you know how to manage each of your employees for their unique skills?

 Because when someone is working in their strengths, everyone benefits including them.
 Think about a manager that you worked for who knew how to draw the best out of you.
 It made you a better employee, it impacted your confidence and it probably stretched you in ways you didn’t think possible.
 That means great things for a business too.

 To learn more on managing this way check out the article in Forbes https://www.forbes.com/sites/glennllopis/2014/07/29/leadership-is-about-enabling-the-full-potential-in-others/#1e2ab5ae6698

 There are a lot of great tools out there to learn about individual strengths.
 My two favorites: